On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: First scenario: Tilted Transmission

 \subsection{Dimensions of the Ellipse}

-While maintaining a constant value for $2\theta$ and $H$, the ellipse dimensions are subject to variation as the value of $\psi$ increases.
+While maintaining a constant value for $2\theta$ and $H$, the dimensions of the ellipse are subject to variation as the value of $\psi$ increases.
 The dimensions of the major and minor axes of the ellipse can be estimated through the application of a set of mathematical equations, as detailed in \cite{J:Azari}